-Chili Bolognese Sauce with spaghetti
+Bolognese Sauce with linguine

-This chili bolognese sauce is one of those recipes that you can just throw together and then leave to simmer until you are ready for it.
+The bolognese sauce is one of those recipes that you can just throw together and then leave to simmer until you are ready for it.
 The longer it simmers, the more the flavour develops.
-Perfect for when you don’t have much time to spend standing over the stove.
+Perfect for when you don't have much time to spend standing over the stove.

 I think everyone loves a good Italian meal, and this is one of the quickest and easiest recipes I know.
 It only takes 15 minutes to prep and get it simmering on the stove.
 The rest of the time it just simmers away gently until you are ready to use it.

-- Onions – chopped into 1cm dice.
+- Onions - chopped very finely.

 - Celery – finely chopped

-- Garlic – finely chopped
+- Garlic - finely minced

 - Olive Oil – for sauteing the onions and mince